michaeleii/comm-documentation/docs/index.md

 ## What is Passport.js?

-PassportJS is a NodeJS authentication middleware that is extremely flexible and modular, allowing you to choose which authentication strategies to employ.
+Passport JS is a widely used middleware for handling authentication in Node.js web applications.
+It can help developers save a lot of time and effort in implementing authentication and managing user sessions.

 ## Getting Started with Passport.js